Atlantis1791sz/Atlantis1791sz/README.md

-- 👋 Hi, I’m @Atlantis1791sz
+- 👋 Hi, I’m @Atlantis1791
 - 👀 I’m interested in ...
+EVERYTHING...MUSICSINGERSMOVIESNEWSONGSNEWANDOLDMUSICANDBANDSANDMYFANZ

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ..GITHUB.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...MAKINGADIFFERENCEEVERYWHERELETSNETWORKAGAINANDBEPRODUCTIVE
-- 📫 How to reach me ...
+- 📫 How to reach me ...WORKINGONTHATONETRYHEREFORNOW

 <!---
 Atlantis1791sz/Atlantis1791sz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.